CarlosESMelo/Palpatine-Recruitment-Campaign-Site/README.md

 # Palpatine-Recruitment-Campaign-Site
-This site was made with the lessons of Programador Br course of Web Development (https://programadorbr.com/).
+This project is a site that was made with the lessons of Programador Br course of Web Development (https://programadorbr.com/).

-It's the first site that I made for tracking email marketing and data with the forms of HTML and creating the design of the site in CSS based in the classes.
+It's the first site that I made.

+The site is organized with basic CSS and HTML.
+And the intention was to track email marketing for Darth Sidius, a character of Star Wars Universe.

 The Result: https://carlosesmelo.github.io/Palpatine-Recruitment-Campaign-Site/